Siganus woodlandi

+Taxonomy

-TaxonomySiganus woodlandi was first formally described in 2005 by the ichthyologists John Ernest Randall & Michel Kulbicki with the type locality given as the fish market in Noumea in New Caledonia.
+Siganus woodlandi was first formally described in 2005 by the ichthyologists John Ernest Randall & Michel Kulbicki with the type locality given as the fish market in Noumea in New Caledonia.
 The specific name honours the ichthyologist David J. Woodland of University of New England in New South Wales, Australia, in recognition of his research on the systematics of the family Siganidae.

+Description

-DescriptionSiganus woodlandi has a compressed body which has a depth which fits into its standard length 2.3 to 2.4 times.
+Siganus woodlandi has a compressed body which has a depth which fits into its standard length 2.3 to 2.4 times.
 The dorsal profile of the head is concave with a procumbermt spine in the nape in front of the dorsal fin.
 The caudal fin is strongly emarginate.
 Like all rabbitfishes, the dorsal fin has 13 spines and 10 soft rays while the anal fin has 7 spines and 9 soft rays.
 The fin spines hold venom glands.
 This species attains a maximum total length of 25.2 cm.
 The head and body are pale blue in colour with numerous small pale yellowish spots and highly irregular narrow yellow bands, these create a fine reticulated pattern over much of the head and body.